Khozex/cacheCraft/README.md

 - Redis (for caching)
 - UUID (for generating task IDs)

-## Contribution

-Contributions to cacheCraft are welcome!
-If you have ideas for improvements or new features, feel free to submit a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.